 A Chapter 13 bankruptcy is frequently referred to as the “Wage Earners Bankruptcy” because it involves a payment plan that requires some manner of income – despite its namesake, self-employed, unemployed and retired folks may all qualify for a Chapter 13 bankruptcy.

 A Chapter 13 can be a powerful tool which yields certain benefits not available in a Chapter 7 bankruptcy.
 For instance, a Chapter 13 bankruptcy may give the debtor time to bring a mortgage current or pay off income taxes.
-A Chapter 13 bankruptcy may eliminate a junior loan or line of credit from the debtor’s home (see our discussion on “Eliminate Your Second Mortgage” for more detail).
+A Chapter 13 bankruptcy may eliminate a junior loan or line of credit from the debtor’s home (see our discussion on “Eliminate A Lien” for more detail).
 A Chapter 13 bankruptcy may lower the amount owing on a car loan or other secured obligation.
 A Chapter 13 bankruptcy will also stop tax liens, wage garnishments, asset levies, or a pending foreclosure.

 Mr. Speckman has successfully handled several hundred Chapter 13 bankruptcies.
 We have used Chapter 13 to help families save their home, remove junior liens from their property, pay-off taxes, and eliminate burdensome debt.
 We are proud of the work we have done.
 Call us today to see if a Chapter 13 bankruptcy is right for you – the consultation is absolutely free.